smbutterfield/ibmt17-18/_17-mode-mixture/b1-ex-advancedmodemix.md

 ## Chromatic non-chord tones versus mode mixture

-Analyze the following three progressions.
+Analyze the following two chord progressions.
 What factors help you decide how to label each chord?
 Which tones are chromatic passing tones, and which create new harmonies?

 {% capture ex3 %}X:3
 T:Mode mixture or non-chord tones?